EU Blue Card in Germany: how to get in 2023

 - Have 5+ years of professional experience;

-- Find a vacant position in Germany that conforms to your completed education and existing qualification;
+- Find a vacant position in Germany that matches your qualification;

 An applicant for an EU Blue Card must have their education and qualification recognised in Germany.
 You can check whether or not your foreign degree is recognised in Germany in the database ANABIN.
 Read how to have your professional qualification recognised in Germany on the official platform dedicated to qualification recognition available in German and ten other languages.